DataDog/datadog-agent/docs/cloud-workload-security/agent_expressions.md

 ### Event `mprotect`

+_This event type is experimental and may change in the future._

-[Experimental] A mprotect command was executed
+A mprotect command was executed

 | Property | Type | Definition |
 | -------- | ---- | ---------- |